 Q: Does Pathways High have sports?

-A: Yes, we do have sports.
+A: No, we do not have sports.
 Our sports program expands with our enrollment and based on student interests.
-Pre-pandemic, we offered boys and girls basketball, football, cross-country, and rowing.
+We may have some in the future, with enough student interest.

 Q: What extracurriculars or clubs do you have?

 A: Clubs are student-driven and created, only to be assisted by staff at Pathways High.
 For the 23-24 school year, we currently have Art Club, Weight Lifting Club, LGBTQA+ Alliance Club, Writing Club, ESports Club, Anime Club and potentially more in the making.